 Everyone must take their physical and mental health into their own hands (self-care).

-It's even better when a team takes care of each other (team-care).
+It's even better when a group takes care of each other (team-care).

 "Susan's presentation was super fun and a timely reminder to breathe during these challenging times.
 She delivered up the right mix of interaction, laughs, a-ha moments and brain science to make it a highly enjoyable brown bag lunch training."